 In today’s competitive market, search engine optimization is more important than ever.
+WordPress permalinks, keywords, and more all affect your SEO ranking, but how you implement them matters just as much.
 Businesses are vying for the top positions on page one of search engine results.
 These top rankings ensure that your business gets qualified traffic to your WordPress website.

 An SEO strategy is made of several core components, including technical setup, content, and link building.
 When it comes to technical setup, it’s important for you to optimize your site’s permalink structure.
 Here’s an example of an actual permalink:

 Your permalinks help search engines find your pages, scan them to match the page to relevant topics on the web, and add them to the search engine’s index.
 That’s why your permalink structure must contain relevant keywords to make this process easier for search engines.
 Plus, a permalink with specific keywords is memorable to visitors wanting to share your content.

 In this post, we’ll cover the importance of permalink structure and how you can change your permalink structure in WordPress.

 Permalinks, or permanent links, serve as the web addresses for your pages (URLs).
 The permalink structure serves two purposes: to help search engines identify what your page is about and to help your visitors navigate your content more easily.

 Search engines assess your permalinks when determining what your content is about and how to index it.
 Therefore, your permalinks should contain your target keywords.
 For example, if your latest blog post is about how mothers can plan after-school activities for their kids, your permalink might be https://yourwebsite.com/after-school-children-activities.